CharlesMooreNC/DCFandome/README.md

 #### MVP

-- Logo refreshed all data allowing user to be able .
+- Logo allowing users to refresh forms and start anew.
 - Receive and export Compare Container.
 - Compare Container allowing users to post their findings/ideal member.